-Valley of the Kings is without question one of the most historically significant archeological sites in the world.
+Valley of the Kings is without question one of the most historically significant archeological sites in the world, and it one which features in nearly all of our Egypt tour packages.
 For roughly 200 years, archeologists have been exploring the site, and during this time they have discovered 65 ancient tombs, with the latest discovery being made in 2008.
 The valley is essentially a royal necropolis that was used by the rulers of Egypt for a period of 500 years.

 Being a “royal necropolis” the area was reserved for the burial of Egypt’s New Kingdom pharaohs and a few lesser nobles.
 However, not all the tombs were actually used for burial purposes.
 Instead, several of them simply remained vacant.

-The Valley of the Kings is one of Egypt’s biggest tourist attractions, with an average of around 5,000 people visiting the site each day.
+The Valley of the Kings is one of the most visited Luxor tourist attractions, with an average of around 5,000 people visiting the site each day.
 On days when Nile River cruise ships dock in Luxor, the number of tourists can climb to as many as 9,000.
 It is without doubt one of the most fascinating places in all of Egypt.

 A Brief History Of The Valley Of The Kings